-General freight employed 12,600 in 2018, about 67 percent of the truck transportation total, while specialized freight provided 6,100 jobs or 33 percent.
-To regain its 2006 peak, general freight needs an additional 700 jobs, while specialized freight set a new employment peak in 2016, reaching 6,300.
+General freight employed 12,700 in 2019, about 67 percent of the truck transportation total, while specialized freight provided 6,200 jobs or 33 percent.
+To regain its 2006 peak, general freight needs an additional 600 jobs, while specialized held its own at 6,200.

-The Portland metro area (Multnomah and Washington counties) and Clackamas County commanded the lion’s share of general freight jobs with about 7,300 or 55 percent of Oregon’s total attributed to the tri-county Portland area in 2006.
-In 2018, the tri-county Portland area averaged 6,500 or 51 percent of general freight’s jobs.
+The Portland-metro area (Multnomah and Washington counties) and Clackamas County commanded the lion’s share of general freight jobs in 2006 with about 7,300 or 55 percent of Oregon’s total.
+In 2019, the Portland tri-county area averaged 6,600 or 52 percent of general freight’s jobs.

-The tri-county Portland area’s specialized freight industry averaged about 2,500 jobs in 2018, matching its 2006 pre-Great Recession peak but falling about 200 jobs shy of its more recent 2016 peak.
-Its share of specialized freight employment rose slightly, from 41 percent in 2006 to 42 percent in 2018.
+The Portland tri-county area’s specialized freight industry averaged about 2,600 jobs in 2019, surpassing its 2006 pre-Great Recession peak by 100 but falling about 100 jobs shy of its more recent 2016 peak.
+The Portland area held 42 percent of specialized freight’s jobs in 2019.

-Truck transportation workers were predominantly white, representing 91 percent of the industry’s employment by race in 2018.
-Across all industries whites represented about 87 percent of Oregon’s total employment.
+Truck transportation workers were predominantly white, representing 91 percent of the industry’s employment by race in 2019.
+Across all industries, whites represented about 87 percent of Oregon’s total employment.

-The educational attainment of Oregon truck transportation workers (aged 25 or older) was typically high school or equivalent.
-About 35 percent of the industry’s 2018 workers completed high school but 14 percent did not.
-Together, the two groups comprised 49 percent of truck transportation workers.
-Across all industries, the less than high school group comprised around 11 percent of Oregon’s workers (workers age 25 and older), while the high school group represented 24 percent.
-Truck transportation workers with training beyond high school or an associate’s degree held 32 percent of its jobs, compared with 29 percent across all Oregon industries.
+Looking at educational attainment, 34 percent of Oregon’s truck transportation workers (aged 25 or older) completed high school in 2019 but 14 percent did not.
+Together, the two groups comprised 48 percent of truck transportation workers.
+Across all industries, the less than high school group comprised around 11 percent of Oregon’s workers, while the high school group represented 24 percent.
+Truck transportation workers with training beyond high school or an associate’s degree held 31 percent of its jobs, compared with 29 percent across all Oregon industries.
 Nearly one out of four Oregon workers aged 25 or older (24%) obtained a bachelor’s degree or higher level of education, while the share in truck transportation was about 15 percent.